Graduate Programs

 SMArchS students who have an approved thesis proposal are required to register for 36 units of thesis (4.THG) in their fourth and final term.

-During Week 7 (before Spring Vacation), each discipline area will schedule the thesis review for its students.
+During Week 7 (before Spring Break), each discipline area will schedule the thesis review for its students.
 At the review, students will submit a draft or prototype or complete conceptual design of the thesis to their thesis committee, and reviewers from across the discipline areas will attend the reviews.
 If a student's progress is not satisfactory, the student will not be permitted to present at the final review.

 During Week 11, SMArchS students will submit one copy of the thesis book to their thesis committees and meet with their thesis committees to formally defend the thesis.